themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

         0 GPYUSD
 ```

-1) user A deposit 10 XDAI on gnosis vault and 10 PYUSD on ethereum vault
+1) User A deposits 10 XDAI on Gnosis vault and 10 PYUSD on Ethereum vault.

 ```
   Transaction E1: